michaelandrefraniatte/michaelandrefraniatte/README.md

 **• Consent:** You are agree to contact, quote and pay author, and you respect the copyrights and the license of author.
 You may not distribute, reproduce, copy, modify or create derivative works from work of author.
 Author retains all rights on his source codes.

 **• Prices:** Possible negotiation directly with author.
 Otherwise $1 million per work and per user agreed upon with consent.
 Otherwise $1 billion per work and per user with only private use.
 Otherwise $1 trillion per work and per user with unfair use like share or sell or publish or supplant work of author or appropriate in place of author or dispossess author.

+**• Warning:** The prices are largely justified, and there's always a way for you to pay author, one way or another, but if you don't pay author, then don't use and delete now everything everywhere.